YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 If the surgeon is only a name on the website, the price per graft does not tell you who is protecting the donor area.
 It does not tell you who adjusts the hairline if the skin, caliber, or donor findings differ from the photographs.
 It does not tell you who decides whether a large session is reasonable.

 Surgeon involvement in hair transplant surgery belongs inside the quote itself.
-The patient is not only buying grafts.
-The patient is trusting judgment.
+You are not only buying grafts.
+You are trusting judgment.

 The donor area is finite.
 Once grafts are removed, they are no longer available for another plan.
 A clinic that speaks confidently about thousands of grafts but does not discuss donor limits is leaving out the part that protects the future.